GrzegorzDryja/lottery-analyzer/README.md

 # multimulti-analyser

 MultiMulti is a polish national lottery game.
-This app, can check if configuration of numbers have been drawn lots in past.
+This app, can check if configuration of numbers have been drawn lots in past beside showing last results in different ways.